Augmented Reality: Hardware and Definitions

 Advantages: widespread use, mature interfaces

-Since smartphones are ubiquitous, mobile AR is the most common and widely used form of augmented reality.
+With the ubiquity of smartphones, mobile AR is the most common and widely used form of augmented reality.
 The most popular applications include AR games like Pokémon Go, face filters, Google’s AR search or niche apps for very specific application scenarios like picture frames.

 Well-known examples: Google Glass, North Focals, Ray-Ban Stories, Echo Frames, Snap Spectacles (1-3)